breynisson/SimpleCalculator/README.md

 The CalcAddWebTests Class in this file has higher level abstraction of the web-tests, while the Selenium implementation details are kept in the Calculator.TestAutomation project.

+One of the manual tests was to try to input a string in one or both of the input fields.
+The calculator does not throw an error when this is done, but if one of the fields has a numeric value, that value gets returned to the Result.

+Also note that the app uses US convention (period) for separating decimals.

 ### Deployment
 A CI loop has been setup with Azure App Services, so that a new version is deployed on each commit or pull request to the master branch.